alexdlaird/pyngrok/docs/integrations.rst

     class Settings(BaseSettings):
         # ...
-The rest of our FastAPI settings
+The rest of your FastAPI settings

         BASE_URL = "http://localhost:8000"
         USE_NGROK = os.environ.get("USE_NGROK", "False") == "True"